vuejs/vue-test-utils/docs/en/guides/using-with-vuex.md

 We’re using `beforeEach` to ensure we have a clean store before each test. `beforeEach` is a mocha hook that’s called before each test.
 In our test, we are reassigning the store variables value.
 If we didn’t do this, the mock functions would need to be automatically reset.
 It also lets us change the state in our tests, without it affecting later tests.

-The most important thing to note in this test is that **we create a mock Vuex store and then pass it to `vue-test-utils`**.
+The most important thing to note in this test is that **we create a mock Vuex store and then pass it to Vue Test Utils**.

 Great, so now we can mock actions, let’s look at mocking getters.